EXPLAINER-Why Ukraine's southern Kherson region is a strategic prize | Headlines

 EXPLAINER-Why Ukraine's southern Kherson region is a strategic prize

-"It's clear the loss of Kherson and the Kherson bridgehead will have consequences for Russia's image and will be viewed negatively inside Russia," he said.
-BLACK SEA CONTROL

-The Kherson region, which had a pre-war population of more than 1 million, lies on the Black Sea.
-Recapturing it would help Kyiv wrest back control of some of the coastline to a sea that is a critical artery for its food exports to foreign markets.
+BLACK SEA CONTROL The Kherson region, which had a pre-war population of more than 1 million, lies on the Black Sea.
+Recapturing it would help Kyiv wrest back control of some of the coastline along a sea that is a critical artery for its food exports to foreign markets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)